mspirkov/yii-swagger/UPGRADE.md

 - `Yiisoft\Swagger\Middleware\SwaggerJson` and `Yiisoft\Swagger\Middleware\SwaggerUi` was removed.
   Replace usage of them to `\Yiisoft\Swagger\Action\SwaggerJson` and `\Yiisoft\Swagger\Action\SwaggerUi`.
 - Rename configuration parameters: `annotation-paths` to `source-paths`, `open-api-options` to `options`.
+- Annotations support has been deprecated.
+To continue using annotations in your code, install `doctrine/annotations`.
+- Added optional `OpenApi\Generator` parameter to `SwaggerService` constructor, update instance creating locations.